uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * NEW:	   Bundled Browser+ JavaScript library
 * NEW:     Added NGG_DISABLE_FILTER_THE_CONTENT constant to manage conflicts
 * Changed: Moved jquery.nextgen_radio_toggle.js to NextGEN Admin Module
-* Changed: Original display settings are passed to secondary gallery types
+* Changed: Original display settings are passed to secondary display types
-* Fixed:   Photo thumbnail dimension calculations are inaccurate by 1px when maintaining aspect ratio
+* Fixed:   Thumbnail dimension calculations are inaccurate by 1px when maintaining aspect ratio
 * Fixed:   Copy IPTC data from original to new image when creating new sizes / thumbnails
-* Fixed:   Use correct absolute path when importing images or photos in a multisite environment
+* Fixed:   Use correct absolute path when importing images in a multisite environment
 * Fixed:   Incorrect display of disk space quotas in multisite environments
 * Fixed:   Removed redundant roles form in multisite environments
 * Fixed:   Insert Gallery Window support for multisite environments
-* Fixed:   Incorrect handling of NextGEN Gallery Styles in multisite environments
+* Fixed:   Incorrect handling of NextGEN Styles in multisite environments
-* Fixed:   Not honouring NGG_IMPORT_ROOT constant
+* Fixed:   WordPress gallery plugin not honouring NGG_IMPORT_ROOT constant
-* Fixed:   Fixed inability to edit photo gallery properties using XMLRPC's edit_gallery method
+* Fixed:   Fixed inability to edit gallery properties using XMLRPC's edit_gallery method
 * Fixed:   Alignment issues in Basic Compact Albums caused by subalbums not displaying image 'counter'
 * Fixed:   Display setting forms compatibility issue with WordPress 3.9
 * Fixed;   Compability with jQuery Dialogs in WordPress 3.9